 Relapse is a terrible thing for people in recovery.
-After working so hard to achieve recovery and after working so hard to get free from addiction, experiencing a relapse while in recovery will make an individual feel like there is no hope for them and that there is just no way out of this and the difficulty that is an addiction.
-They will often feel like this is it for them, and this is the end of the line, and that is all there is to it.
-Sometimes when a person experiences a relapse in recovery, they lose all hope and feel as though they are going to be addicted for life and that there is nothing that they can do about it.
+After working so hard to achieve recovery, a relapse is difficult to overcome.
+The individual may feel like there is no hope and no way out.
+They often feel like this is the end of the line.
+Sometimes, when a person experiences a relapse in recovery, they lose all hope and feel as though they there is nothing that they can do about it.

 Avoiding the Dangers of Relapse in Recovery

-Another factor of relapse is that it will often introduce an individual to a substance that they have not taken before.
-This usually means that the person will end up turning back to a habit or some issue with substance abuse that is a little bit different from anything that they would’ve experienced in the past.
-Many times, when people relapse in recovery, they try a substance that they never tried before.
-For example, people who are in recovery from alcohol will often relapse by becoming addicted to prescription pain relievers or benzodiazepines.
-Then, later on, they may end up relapsing back onto alcohol again since they are already abusing pills.
+Another factor of relapse is that it might introduce an individual to a substance they have not taken before.
+For example, people who are in recovery from alcohol could become addicted to prescription pain relievers or benzodiazepines.
+Later on, they may end up relapsing back onto alcohol again since they are already abusing pills.

-These are just some of the factors that show how harmful and disrupting relapse is.
-There indeed are other factors that make this issue difficult and unpleasant as well.
-The fact remains that relapse is a very concerning and problematic issue for all who experience it.
-A relapse in recovery is a huge threat to life, is a significant loss and sense of failure, and will very often lead to death.
-This is why it becomes of the utmost importance for a person who experiences a relapse and survives it to be able to get the help that they need to beat addiction for life and never have a relapse again.
+Other factors are involved in a relapse that makes it difficult and unpleasant.
+The fact remains that relapse is a concerning issue for all who experience it.
+A relapse in recovery is a threat to life, a sense of failure, and will often lead to death.
+A person who experiences a relapse and survives it should get back into rehab as soon as possible.

 What to Do if Relapse Occurs

-A relapse, whether it is to a drug or another addictive substance is unfortunate, but not the end of the world.
-When a person faces a relapse and lives through it, the most important thing for them becomes going back into an inpatient drug and alcohol addiction treatment center.
-They should go to a different center than the one they initially went to as well, as a relapse will have shown them that there was something about their addiction that the previous program hadn’t been able to handle and addressed appropriately.
+A relapse is unfortunate, but not the end of the world.
+If a relapse occurs, getting immediate treatment is vital.
+The individual should go to a different center than the one they initially attended.
+Relapse is an indication that there was something about their addiction that the previous program didn’t address appropriately.
 However, just because a person has relapsed does not mean it is the end of the line for them.

-If a person takes the opposite route and goes back into a position of substance abuse, they are convincing themselves that it is hopeless.
-They believe that they have lost everything and might as well go back to substance abuse.
+If a person takes the opposite route and goes back into substance abuse, they are convincing themselves that it is hopeless.
 Essentially, the person is admitting defeat and sealing their fate.
 They likely will not last long, as relapses tend to create overdoses and deaths.
 In fact, studies show that more than half of all overdose deaths occur in someone who is getting back into substance abuse again after having been sober for an extended period.

 Our Mission is to Help You Find Lasting Sobriety